Gerardo Torrado: Cruz Azul

 After a few years playing in Spain, he became a Cruz Azul player in 2005, débuting against Monarcas Morelia where he scored the two goals in the 2–0 win for Cruz Azul.
 He rapidly emerged as one of the most important players in the squad.
 An aggressive midfielder, Torrado has gotten many red and yellow cards in his career.
 He has captained the team since 2006, and has led the team to three league finals and a CONCACAF Champions League final in 2009, and on 26 April 2014 he became CONCACAF champion for the first time in his career with Cruz Azul.

 Indy Eleven

 On 8 June 2016, Torrado signed for NASL side Indy Eleven, extending his contract for the 2017 season on 26 January 2017.

 Torrado retired on 30 October 2017 ending a 20-year career span.

 International career

 Youth

-Torrado made an impact when he represented Mexico at the 1999 FIFA U-20 World Cup, which put the spotlight on him as a potential national team player.
+Torrado made an impact when he represented Mexico at the 1999 FIFA World Youth Championship, which put the spotlight on him as a potential national team player.